Napbad/dream/README.md

 ## Contributions

-Contributions to the **Dream** project are welcomed and greatly appreciated.
+Contributions to the **dap** project are welcomed and greatly appreciated.
 By contributing to this project, you agree to abide by the terms and conditions of the Apache License, Version 2.0.

 To submit a contribution, please follow these steps: